Collect Intune Logs from macOS Devices

 • User ID

-• Reproduce the Issue on your MacOS device.
+• Reproduce the Issue on the Mac.

 • Open the Company Portal App > Help > Save diagnostic report.

-Save diagnostic report Company Portal app
+Save Company Portal app diagnostic report on Mac

-Save diagnostic report Company Portal app
+Save Company Portal app diagnostic report

 • Click on Save.

-Save Company Portal diagnostic file
+Save Company Portal app diagnostic report on Mac

-Save the Company Portal diagnostic file
+Save Company Portal app diagnostic report

 • Extract the contents of the Company Portal.zip file by right-clicking on the file > Open With > Archive Utility.

-Company Portal.zip file extract contents
+Extract the contents of Company Portal.zip file

-Company Portal.zip file extract contents
+Extract the contents of Company Portal.zip file

-• The CompanyPortal.log file will be extracted into the same folder—Double-click on the file to open it and search for errors.
+• The CompanyPortal.log file will be extracted into the same folder – Double-click on the file to open it and search for errors.

 CompanyPortal.log file